saagar0306-cyber/Skill-Bridge/README.md

 # SkillBridge - AI-Powered Career Gap Analyzer 🎯

-**SkillBridge** is a production-ready Streamlit application that uses the **Google Gemini 1.5 Flash** model to analyze the gap between a user's current resume and their target career role.
+**SkillBridge** is a production-ready Streamlit application that uses the **GROQ AI** model to analyze the gap between a user's current resume and their target career role.
 It provides a match score, identifies critical skill gaps, and generates a personalized 4-week roadmap to bridge those gaps.

 Developed by **Sagar Singh** and team.